home | catalog | noteworthy | choral spotlight | about the composers | contact us

 A flowing, romantic melody compliments the text (adapted from Isaac Watts) in this original by Mr. Neufeld.
 Both unison and easy two-part writing, culminating in the final chorus’ beautiful descant, render this a “quick learn” for any choir.
 Simple, yet fulfilling and memorable!
 [5:00]

-This collection consists of six inter-related selections from Christian liturgy.
+This collection consists of six musically inter-related selections from Christian liturgy.
 Reminiscent of Ralph Vaughan Williams, Kenneth Leighton and others, Mr. Neufeld adds his contemporary touches to High Church music influenced by the Anglican tradition.
-The works are primarily two-part (occasionally more), but work well as unison pieces with or without congregational participation.
+The works are primarily two-part (with occasional added tones, usually on final chords), but work well as unison pieces with or without congregational participation.
 The set includes: Opening Acclamation, Gloria, Gloria Patri, Sursum Corda, Sanctus, and Agnus Dei.
-(Each may be purchased separately.
-Please contact us for pricing.)

 Musica, Dei Donum Optimi